-Organizations can and should take steps to help reduce the vicarious and secondary trauma that employees experience as a result of their work with survivors of human trafficking, forced labor, and child labor.
-Organizations should work to recognize signs and symptoms of trauma in staff, patients, clients, and others.58 Additionally, supervisors should be knowledgeable about trauma.59 Organizations should also fully integrate knowledge and understanding of trauma into their work, policies, and procedures.
+Organizations can and should take steps to help reduce the vicarious and secondary trauma that employees experience as a result of their work with survivors of human trafficking, forced labour, and child labour.
+Organizations should work to recognize signs and symptoms of trauma in staff, patients, clients, and others.76 Additionally, supervisors should be knowledgeable about trauma.77 Organizations should also fully integrate knowledge and understanding of trauma into their work, policies, and procedures.

-Teaching skills to staff, patients, and clients can help create a better environment for all involved, reducing retraumatization for survivors and vicarious trauma for staff.
+Teaching skills to staff, patients, and clients can help create a better environment for all involved, reducing re-traumatization for survivors and vicarious trauma for staff.
 These skills include:

 - Self-soothing

 - Self-trust

 - Self-compassion

 - Self-regulation

 - Limit setting

 - Communicating needs and desires

-- Accurate perception of others60
+- Accurate perception of others78

 It is important for organizations to develop and implement a plan to address these needs proactively.
-One component is to have regular check ins where staff can debrief and share their experiences,61 being mindful of any confidentiality issues.
+One component is to have regular check ins where staff can debrief and share their experiences,79 being mindful of any confidentiality issues.
 Organizations can also provide training and self-development focused on addressing vicarious and secondary trauma and developing healthy habits.
 Promoting self-care is also an important component of organizational plans.
-Self-care can include things like office activities such as meditation, yoga, and other exercise activities to help reduce stress as well as other activities focused on art, music, or other outlets.
+Self-care can occur in the office through activities such as meditation and yoga.
+Activities such as art and music can help reduce stress.
 Additionally, organizations should encourage and allow employees to take time off to recharge.
 Organizations should also ensure that staff working with survivors have access to counselling if needed.